-Opioid Task Force
+♦ Opioid Task Force \$109,000

 An increase of \$109,000 in Operating Expenses is required to address the growing opioid epidemic.
 In response to the opioid crisis facing our nation and local communities in Northern Virginia, the Board of Supervisors established an Opioid Task Force to help address the opioid epidemic locally.
 The Task Force outlined a multiyear plan to reduce deaths from opioids through prevention, treatment, and harm reduction strategies.
 The multiyear plan also focuses on enhanced data strategies to identify trends, target interventions and evaluate effectiveness.
+Current estimates indicate that 5/5.0 FTE positions will be required at FY 2018 Third Quarter Review.

-♦ Gang Prevention
+♦ Gang Prevention \$96,270

-An increase of \$96,270 is required to support the position that was added at FY 2018 Third Quarter Review as part of the County's efforts to respond to and prevent gangs in Fairfax County.
+An increase of \$96,270 is required to support the 1/1.0 FTE position that is anticipated to be added at FY 2018 Third Quarter Review as part of the County's efforts to respond to and prevent gangs in Fairfax County.
 Gang prevention is a multiagency collaboration between the Police Department, Office of Public Affairs, Juvenile and Domestic Relations District Court, Department of Neighborhood and Community Services, and Fairfax County Public Schools.
 Funding is designed to help the County better provide education, prevention, enforcement, and coordination in responding to gangs.
 It should be noted an increase of \$33,730 in Fringe Benefits funding is included in Agency 89, Employee Benefits, for a total cost of \$130,000 in FY 2019.
 For further information on Fringe Benefits, please refer to the Agency 89, Employee Benefits, narrative in the Nondepartmental program area section of Volume 1.

-Department of Vehicle Services Charges
+♦ Department of Vehicle Services Charges